The Tai Yai people of North Thailand

 I love the Shan temple architecture.
 It’s very different from Thai temple architecture and very recognizable.
 Most eye-catching is the roof of the monastery and of other buildings, which is multi-layered.
 The Buddha statues are Burmese style as well as the interior decoration.
 The ceilings in Shan temples are delicately decorated with multi-colored glass mosaics.

 Most Shan temples show Burmese influences.
 The Shan temple Wat Mon Puyak in Lampang, for example, had a pyatthat style spire in the past.
-The most well known Shan temples are the Wat Jong Klang and Wat Chong Klang in Mae Hong Son, Wat Chom Sawan in Phrae and the Wat Nantaram in Chiang Kham.
+The most well-known Shan temples are Wat Jong Klang and Wat Chong Klang in Mae Hong Son, Wat Chom Sawan in Phrae, and Wat Nantaram in Chiang Kham.
+Another beautiful Shan temple is the Wat Thung Pong in Pai.

 Sources of this article